m1rageLA/internet-store/README.md

 - Sprint retrospectives were held at the end of each sprint to reflect and improve.
 - The team adopted the strategy:
   "Learn first, build later."
-- The first sprint was fully dedicated to learning new technologies, setting a foundation for further development.
+- The first sprint was fully dedicated to learning new technologies, setting a foundation for further developments.